Frequently Asked Questions

 Phone: 0455 491 199

-Please have a scan of these FAQs, just in case your query is answered here.
+Please also have a scan through these FAQs, just in case your query is answered here on this page.

 The Little Learners Love Literacy® Hub in Surrey Hills VIC is is open 9am-5pm Monday-Friday.
 If you wish to visit us, please contact us to make an appointment.
 Appointments allow us to give you all our attention and to focus on your queries.
 We look forward to seeing you at the Hub some time soon!